0701CODER/Face-Recognition-Web-Authentication-main/README.md

 * Dlib

 ## Credits
-This Project is created under the Guidance of Dr. Yuting Zhang (Director, Cybersecurity), Boston University
+This Project is created by 0701Coder | Vasanth